Dawsonia superba: Growth and height

 In order to grow tall, a plant must be able to conduct enough photosynthesis to have energy for growth, and have enough water to continue photosynthesis.
 Therefore, high photosynthetic efficiency and some sort of water transport system is necessary for plants to reach a certain height.
 D. superba has a hydroid system to conduct water and a leptoid system to conduct photosynthate, which allows the plant to stay hydrated internally.
 Surface wax on leaves also reduces desiccation.
 D. superba also has lamellae on its leaves.
 Lamellae increase photosynthetic surface area and provide spaces for gas exchange, both of which increase photosynthetic efficiency.
 These traits combined allow D. superba to grow taller than other mosses.

-Indigenous use

-There are many traditional uses for D. superba, many of which utilize the moss’s size for decoration.
-Indigenous peoples in New Guinea and Malaysia have used Dawsonia species as decoration.
-This has ranged from it being worn as headwear, body decoration, decoration of ceremonial masks, bracelets, and bags.
-Additionally, in Malaysia large mosses such as Dawsonia are thought to ward off evil spirits.